DurhamARC/classroom-abm/README.md

   -o, --output-file TEXT        Output file path, relative to current working
                                 directory

-  -npr, --n-processors INTEGER  Number of processors to be used by the
+  -p, --n-processors INTEGER  Number of processors to be used by the
                                 batchrunner (used only if -a is set)

   -c, --class_id INTEGER        ID of class to run model for